The Rookie (2002 film): Production

 Most of the population portrayed in this movie of Big Lake, Texas were fictional.
 Only the baseball team and those directly connected were based on real people.

 The Bulls game was shot in Round Rock, Texas at the Dell Diamond.

-The tryout scenes were filmed at Taylor High School in Taylor, Texas.
+The tryout scenes were filmed at Taylor High School in Taylor, Texas, and Angelo State University (San Angelo, TX).

 The Orlando Rays game was shot at Austin ISD's Nelson Field.

 The oilfield scene was shot on the Heep Ranch south of Austin.

 Reception

 Review aggregation site Rotten Tomatoes reports an approval rating of 84% based on 154 reviews, with an average rating of 7.2/10.
 The critics consensus reads, "A heart-warming sports flick, The Rookie greatly benefits from understated direction and the emotional honesty Dennis Quaid brings to the role of Jim Morris."
 On Metacritic, the film has a weighted average score 72 out of 100 based on 31 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
 The film was filmed in 2.40:1 widescreen.
 The film was released on VHS and DVD on August 27, 2002.
 The film was filmed in 2.40:1 widescreen where approximately half of the units show the film in its original 2.40:1 aspect ratio and while the other half presents the film in a 1.33:1 pan and scan format.